lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

-#### Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries
+#### Setting Up Command Line to Use the OpenVINO™ Toolkit Executables and Libraries

-Whenever running the OpenVINO toolkit tools, compiling, or running the user application, always remember to source the script:
+Whenever running the OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:

 ```Bash
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-This script sets up the executable and library paths along with environment variables used by the OpenVINO toolkit tools as well as this tutorial.
+This script sets up the executable and library paths along with environment variables used by the OpenVINO™ toolkit tools as well as this tutorial.

 ### Where Do the Inference Models Come from?